Foofaraw/prympt/README.md

     prompt = Prompt("What is the meaning of life, the universe, and everything?") prompt = prompt.returns(name="meaning", type="int").query(**model_params)

-`prympt` supports prompts with multiple expected return values:
+The method `returns` has the same parameters as the object `Output`constructor:

+- name (str): name of the output (and name of property in the `Response`object)
+- description (str): description of output
+- type (str): expected type of the output (e.g. `int`, `float`, `str`)

+Each prompt can have multiple output annotations:

     prompt = Prompt("""
     Summarize the following news article:  {{news_body}}
     Also, provide a sentiment score (scale from -1 to 1) for the news article.
     """).returns("summary", "A concise summary of the news article").returns(name="sentiment", type="float")

-You can also specify the expected outputs as a list of `Output` objects in the Prompt constructor:
+Outputs can also be specified as a list of `Output` objects in the Prompt constructor:

     from prympt import Output